manavdixit23/Job-Search-Engine/README.md

 - pandas

 also download the latest version of chrome driver matching your browser and make sure to update the path in code.

+As it is a terminal base application always try to run it from terminal .